|CS211: Introduction to Object Oriented Programming Fall 2014|

 Please note that general project or class questions should NOT be sent to the professor or TAs - in such events, your email will be returned and you will be asked to post your question to the discussion board.
 In general, the turnaround time for responses to questions will be much quicker on the discussion board.

-Students should also avoid emailing their code to the professor or TAs unless permission has been obtained (under no circumstances should code be posted to the discussion board).
+Students should also avoid emailing their code to the professor or TAs unless permission has been obtained (under no circumstances should code be posted publicly to the discussion board).

 Final course grades are calculated as follows:

 A+ (>= 98.0%) A (>= 92.0%) A– (>= 90.0%)